textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 ## Ready, set... go!

 Start from a new Textpattern installation.
-If you just want to test things out, you could even use [the online Textpattern demo](https://textpattern.com/demo), keeping in mind that you might be sharing it with other users, and that the demo gets wiped clean every few hours.
+If you just want to test things out, you could even use [the Textpattern demo](https://textpattern.com/demo), keeping in mind that you might be sharing it with other users, and that the demo gets wiped clean every few hours.

-Log in to the Textpattern control panel.
+Log in to the Textpattern administration area.
 If this is a truly brand-new installation you should look at the [Diagnostics panel](https://docs.textpattern.io/administration/diagnostics-panel) first and deal with any warnings or error messages.
 If you see "All checks passed!", great!
 If not, please consult the [pre-flight checks documentation](https://docs.textpattern.io/administration/diagnostics-panel#pre-flight-checks).

 Then go to the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel) and set your initial preferences.
 Don't worry about setting every preference correct first time, you can change preference options at any time.
 There are plenty of help tips alongside most of the preferences to assist.